How to Clean an Espresso Machine: Complete Maintenance Guide

 Beyond the machine itself, here's what lives on my cleaning shelf:

-If you're shopping for a new machine specifically because cleaning your old one feels impossible, my honest recommendation is the Philips 3200 LatteGo.
+If you're shopping for a new machine specifically because cleaning your old one feels impossible, one option to consider is the Philips 3200 LatteGo.
 The LatteGo milk system has only two parts and rinses in 15 seconds, and the automatic descale cycle walks you through every step.
-I tested one for a relative last winter and even she, who once descaled a kettle with dish soap, kept it running clean.
+For real-world reliability, check recent owner reviews before you buy.

 Tips for Best Results